karldreher/example-api-quick-hello/README.md

 ## Repo Tooling
 Because multiple languages will be represented here, .gitignore will be in multiple folders.
 In the short term, `npx gitignore <lang>` will be used to quickly create gitignores for each folder.

+## Servers
+Within the `servers/` directory, examples of a server which meets the API spec above will be given.
 A dockerfile will be maintained in each folder, so that the example can be built and launched quickly.